 The Anti-Backlasher: The DC braking system on the Curado DC makes it virtually impossible to tangle your line.

-Optimized Casting Distance: Pair the braking system with the Super Free Spool and gearing system, and you’ll be able to cast where you want and how far you want.
+Optimized Casting Distance: Pair the braking system with the Super Free Spool and gearing system, and you can cast where you want and how far you want.

 Cons

-Weight: I wish it was a little lighter for the amount of backbone you get.
-It’s not the strongest reel on the market, and at 7.8 ounces, it’s a little heavier than you would think.
+Weight: I wish it were a little lighter for the amount of backbone you get.
+It’s not the most robust reel on the market, and at 7.8 ounces, it’s a little heavier than you would think.

 Final Thoughts

-You take the good with the bad in every fishing reel, but the Shimano Curado DC is hands-down one of my favorite baitcasters.
-It’s a great choice for various skill levels, and I highly recommend it for beginners who want to try stepping away from their spinning reel.
+You take the good with the bad in every fishing reel, but the Shimano Curado DC is one of my favorite bait casters.
+It’s an excellent choice for various skill levels, and I highly recommend it for beginners who want to try stepping away from their spinning reel.

-The Curado combines one premium Shimano feature, proprietary technology, and an affordable price tag that puts this reel a league above the rest.
+The Curado combines one premium Shimano feature, proprietary technology, and an affordable price tag that puts this reel above the rest.